mperov/telegramInformant/README.md

 ### Usage

 The first change file `resources.json` that contains all remote hosts which will being checked.
-The second Add token of your Telegram bot in `informant.py` by changing variable TOKEN and add recipient by modifiying GROUP_ID.
+The second add token of your Telegram bot in `informant.py` by changing variable TOKEN and add recipient by modifiying GROUP_ID.
 Finally
 ```console
 $ source telegramInformant/bin/activate